Especially when T5 fluorescent lights are so great for seeding, cloning and vegging.

 - Very low cost

-- Spectrum contains little blue light, so won’t work for flowering
+- Spectrum contains far more blue than red light, so won’t work as well for flowering

 - No reflector, so light spreads out in 270 degree angle